 They help lawyers, judges, police officers, and other legal professionals understand human behavior.
 They may assess the mental health of criminals, provide counseling services to victims, or serve as expert witnesses in court.

 While the BLS doesn’t report salaries specifically for forensic psychologists, the median annual wage for psychologists across all fields is $81,040.
 Psychologists working within government often earn more, so forensic psychologists have the potential for higher salaries.

 You’ll need to complete a set number of hours of supervised experience, pass the EPPP exam and any other test required by your state, and pursue continuing education once you have your license.
 You can also earn ABPP certification in forensic psychology, though it’s not a requirement.

 An organizational psychologist—also referred to as an industrial-organizational (I/O) psychologist—uses psychological principles to identify challenges and design programs involving workplace issues such as training, performance, and quality of work life.

-According to the BLS, the average annual salary for I/O psychologists is $111,150, though the data is somewhat limited.
+According to the BLS, the median annual salary for I/O psychologists is $105,310.

 Along with the work experience, testing requirements, and continuing education required of all licensed psychologists, you can earn optional ABPP certification in organizational and business consulting psychology.